ELENA-LANG/elena-lang/doc/readme.txt

 Linux:
 ------
-To install just unzip all the files into a directory you want and execute rebuild.script under the superuser.
+To install just unzip all the files into a directory you want and execute rebuild_lib.script under the superuser.
 Alternatively install debian package

  dpkg -i /path/to/deb/file
  sudo apt-get install -f